tocco/tocco-docs/devops/internal_servers/edge.rst

       * You probably have to restart the VM, again.

 #.
-Now we can try open a remote desktop.
+Now we can try opening a remote desktop.
    On Linux **rdesktop** is recommended

    .. code::